 Eating Disorder Treatment at Eating Recovery Center

 PHP for children and adolescents actively engages families in the recovery process and is rooted in the Maudsley approach with the use of key therapeutic Family-Based Treatment (FBT) tenets.
-Patients can direct-admit into the Partial Hospitalization Program, or step-down to the program following medical and/or psychiatric stabilization at the Behavioral Hospital for Children and Adolescents.
+Adolescent patients can direct-admit into the Partial Hospitalization Program, or step-down to the program following medical and/or psychiatric stabilization at the Behavioral Hospital for Children and Adolescents.

 PHP offers 11 hours of daily programming for patients, parents and families that emphasizes the development of recovery skills, communication, relapse prevention and healthy parent/child interactions through individual, group and family therapy and staff-supported meals: